-Statement from Dan Haley, President & CEO, Colorado Oil & Gas Association Regarding Firestone Tragedy
+The following is a statement from Dan Haley, President & CEO of the Colorado Oil & Gas Association: